phetsims/faradays-electromagnetic-lab/doc/model.md

 as a function of the distance cubed from the magnet, we scale the magnitude to provide a better "look" for the visualization.

-The Compass measures the field vector at the Compass' location.
+The Compass measures the field vector at its position.
 There are 3 behaviors, used in different
 screens:
 * **immediate**: The needle aligns with the field immediately.
 Used in the _Generator_ screen.
 * **incremental**: The needle aligns with the field over time, until the change in angle is below a threshold, then